expo/expo/docs/pages/versions/v30.0.0/react-native/textinput.md

   }
 }

-// skip these lines if using Create React Native App AppRegistry.registerComponent(
+// skip these lines if using Expo
  'AwesomeProject',
  () => UselessTextInputMultiline
 );